libhal/libhal.github.io/mkdocs/contributor_guide/style.md

 **Exception:** `boost.ut` must ALWAYS be the last include in the code in order to allow `ostream` `operator<<` overloading to work.

+## S.15 Classes

+### S.15.1 Declaration Order

+A class's visibility specifiers and member sections should appear in the following order:

+1. Public
+2. Protected
+3. Private

+Omit any sections that would be empty.

+Within each section, group similar declarations together and follow this order:

+1. Types and type aliases:
+    - Using directives (`using`)
+    - Enum classes
+    - Nested structs and classes
+    - Friend classes and structs
+2. Static constants
+3. Factory functions (if applicable)
+4. Constructors and assignment operators
+5. Destructor
+6. All other member functions (static and non-static member functions, as well as friend functions)
+7. All other data members (static and non-static)

+Do not put large method definitions inline within the class definition.
+Typically, only trivial or performance-critical methods that are very short may be defined inline.
+If the class is a template, then all functions must be defined inline in the header file.